janina-rinke/HGT_in_ants/atom_scripts/6_countBoundaryReads.md

 The file should be called `LGTs.candidateloci.loose.bed.LGTboundaries.bed` and should be found in every GAGA genome folder.

+##### 1.2.1 For all no ant LGT candidates:
+Execute the script with:
+`find */results/LGTs.nAo.candidateloci.loose.bed | parallel -I% --max-args 1 qsub -v file="%" makeLGTboundaryfile.sh -o ./tmp/$file.out -e ./tmp/$file.err`

+The file should be called `LGTs.nAo.candidateloci.loose.bed.LGTboundaries.bed` and should be found in every GAGA genome folder.

 #### 1.3 Check if all genomes have this file:
 ```bash
 find . -maxdepth 1 -mindepth 1 -type d | while read dir; do [[ ! -f $dir/results/LGTs.candidateloci.loose.bed.LGTboundaries.bed ]] && echo "$dir"; done